List of video games featuring Spider-Man: 2020s

-On June 11, 2020, Sony announced a new Spider-Man game titled Spider-Man: Miles Morales, which was released for the PlayStation 4 and PlayStation 5 in November 2020, and set to be released for Microsoft Windows in late 2022.
-The game is a follow-up to 2018's Marvel's Spider-Man game, and shifts focus towards Miles Morales as he learns to master his new powers and become his own Spider-Man.
-Miles Morales is voiced by Nadji Jeter, and Peter Parker appears in a supporting role, with Yuri Lowenthal reprising the role.

 Marvel's Avengers

-On August 3, 2020, Crystal Dynamics announced that Spider-Man will be added as a playable character in their Marvel's Avengers game via a free DLC, which released on November 30, 2021, exclusively for the PlayStation versions.
+On August 3, 2020, Crystal Dynamics announced that Spider-Man would be added as a playable character in their Marvel's Avengers game via a free DLC, which released on November 30, 2021, exclusively for the PlayStation versions.
 The character is voiced by Sean Chiplock.
 This version of Peter Parker applied an internship at A.I.M. alongside Allan Chemicals’ heir, Liz Allan, following a tragedy of A-Day.
-During the internship, Peter and Liz discover A.I.M.’s shady operations, including the organization’s co-operations with some of Spider-Man’s rogues, such as Marx Raxton and Spencer Smythe.
+During the internship, Peter and Liz discover A.I.M.’s shady operations, including the organization's co-operations with some of Spider-Man's rogues, such as Marx Raxton and Spencer Smythe.
 While Spider-Man joins the Avengers, Liz joins the Resistance.
 However, it is ultimately revealed that Raxton had been helping the heroes to uncover A.I.M.'s shady operations and expose them to the public.
 In the end, Raxton betrays Spencer and A.I.M., while receiving a reduced sentence for exposing their illegal activities.

 Marvel Future Revolution

 Spider-Man is a playable character in Marvel Future Revolution, voiced again by Yuri Lowenthal.
-Many other versions of Peter Parker / Spider-Man from alternate realities also appear as NPCs, including one from the technologically advanced New Stark City or one who eventually made a deal with Mephisto which caused him the soul of Mary Jane Watson.
+Additionally, several alternate universe versions appear as NPCs, including one from the technologically advanced New Stark City and one who eventually made a deal with Mephisto which caused him the soul of Mary Jane Watson.